 - Are there any other better investment opportunities?

-- What’s your plan on this investment if you do decide to buy?(i.e. how much to buy, when to buy, when to sell, etc)
+- What’s your plan for this investment if you do decide to buy? (i.e. how much to buy, when to buy, when to sell, etc)

-CNBC Pro Vs CNBC
+CNBC Pro vs. CNBC

-The key differences between CNBC Pro and CNBC are that you can exclusive access to the following:
+The key differences between CNBC Pro and CNBC are that you can have exclusive access to the following:

-- Live CNBC TV round the clock
+- Live CNBC TV round-the-clock

 - Uncut interviews with company CEOs and fund managers

-- CNBC Pro premium content such as Stock Deep Dive, Follow The Pros, Street Calls and Mike Santoni’s Notes on Stocks
+- CNBC Pro premium content such as Stock Deep Dive, Follow The Pros, Street Calls, and Mike Santoni’s Notes on Stocks

-How much does CNBC Pro subscription cost?
+How much does a CNBC Pro subscription cost?

 It has a monthly plan as well as an annual plan.